elliot-nelson/js13k-2023-harold-is-heavy/README.md

  - Play the version submitted to game jam at: https://js13kgames.com/entries/harold-is-heavy
  - The most recent version is available at: https://harold-is-heavy.7tonshark.com

-(See changelog before for more information on changes, bug fixes, etc.)
+(See changelog below for more information on changes, bug fixes, etc.)

 ## INSTRUCTIONS